team113sanger/project_fur_felis_catus_cnv_analysis/README.md

 # fur_cnvkit

 This repository contains code that was used for performing a copy number alteration (CNA) analysis for the FUR Felis catus project in the Adams group at the Wellcome Trust Sanger institute.
-It can be adapted for other targeted sequencing projects that require a similar analysis by altering the parameters in `src/fur_cnvkit/parameters/parameter_file_template.json`
+It builds on top of [CNVkit](http://dx.doi.org/10.1371/journal.pcbi.1004873) and can be adapted for other targeted sequencing projects that require a similar analysis by altering the parameters in `src/fur_cnvkit/parameters/parameter_file_template.json`

 |                         Main                         |                         Develop                          |
 | :----------------------------------------------------: | :------------------------------------------------------: |